PHOENIXCONTACT/MORYX-Framework/docs/tutorials/Quickstart.md

 uid: Quickstart
 ---

-# Getting Started with MarvinPlatform
+# Getting Started with MoryxPlatform

-This Tutorial explains how to setup a "Marvin Runtime Environment".
+This Tutorial explains how to setup a "Moryx Runtime Environment".

 # Runtime
-## Setting up the "Marvin Runtime Environment"
+## Setting up the "Moryx Runtime Environment"
-First we will prepare the "Marvin Runtime Environment" for your project.
+First we will prepare the "Moryx Runtime Environment" for your project.

 1. Create a project folder "_NameOfYourProject_"
 1. Create a Folder named ".build" inside your project folder